EliziumNet/Loopz/Elizium.Loopz/docs/Get-FormattedSignal.md

   Generally, this function returns either a Pair object or a single string.
 The user can define a format string (or simply use the default) which controls how the signal is displayed.
-If the function is invoked without a Value, then a formatted string is returned other a pair object is returned.
+If the function is invoked without a Value, then a formatted string is returned, otherwise a pair (couplet) object is returned.

 ## PARAMETERS